tindandelion/rust-text-compression/_posts/2025-05-09-wrapping-up.md

 date: 2025-05-09
 ---

-Summary of what I've done in this training project.
+I think this is a good point to wrap up this learning project.
+Surely, there's still a lot of features that can be implemented, and improvements to be made.
+However, it's meant to be a training exercise, not a complete production-ready solution.
+I've spent quite a bit of time working on this task, and achieved some interesting results.
+I will summarize most significant milestones in this post.

-# Main achievements
+# Main achievements throughout the project

 * I started with a [simplified version][first-iteration] of the text compression solution, and later upgraded it to a [more advanced version][limit-ledger-size] that used an adaptive learning algorithm.
 I also experimented with [different substring ledger limits][ledger-limit-experiments] to see how it impacts the compression efficiency, to come up with the optimal value.